gitPriam/PRIAM_Metamodel/Metamodel Operationalization/readme.md

   - the instantiation script which allows populate PRIAM database with application-specific privacy enforcement data such as the list of processings.

 ### Case example
 We illustrate the use of our DSL through an example application for a sports center.
-Figure 1 shows an extract from the database and Figure 2 a processing proposed by this application.
+Part of the database schema was taken from https://github.com/redhawk96/Fire_Fitness/blob/master/project1.sql